-The steering gain and dead time were determined using a rearranged version of Equation (13)
+The steering gain and dead time were determined using a rearranged version of Eq.
+(13):

-$$\frac{\psi(t)}{v_a(t)} = g_k \delta(t-d). \tag{17}$$
+$$\frac{\psi(t)}{v_a(t)} = g_k \delta(t - d). \tag{17}$$

-The time-dependent left-hand side of this equation differs from the time-dependent steering input $\delta(t)$ on the right-hand side only by a scaling factor g_k and a time delay d, which we both assume to be functions of the power setting of the kite.
+The time-dependent left-hand side of this equation differs from the time-dependent steering input $\delta(t)$ on the right-hand side only by a scaling factor g_k and a time delay d, both of which we assume to be functions of the power setting of the kite.
 Figure 13 illustrates two typical signals recorded during the towing on the straight track between two U-turns.

-In this particular example, ten manoeuvres were performed between the two turning points.
-The steering gain and dead time can be determined from the two time-dependent signals by numerical optimisation, fitting the right-hand side of Equation (17) for the considered 340 measurement period as closely as possible to the left-hand side.
-For this purpose, we used a simplex method with maximum likelihood estimation (MLE).
+In this particular example, 10 manoeuvres were performed between the two turning points.
+The steering gain and dead time can be determined from the two time-dependent signals by numerical optimization, fitting the right-hand side of Eq.
+(17) for the considered measurement period as closely as possible to the left-hand side.
+For this purpose, we used a simplex method with a maximum likelihood estimation (MLE).